nebrius/raspi-board/README.md

 npm install raspi-board
 ```

+Note: this project is written in [TypeScript](http://www.typescriptlang.org/) and includes type definitions in the package.json file.
+This means that if you want to use it from TypeScript, you don't need to install a separate @types module.

 ## Pin Naming

 The pins on the Raspberry Pi are a little complicated.
 There are multiple headers on some Raspberry Pis with extra pins, and the pin numbers are not consistent between Raspberry Pi board versions.